PBorocz/public_content/docs/posts/macro/investing.md

 This definition has become absolutely, completely ingrained in modern finance and has thus trickled down to **personal** finance as well.
 However, I completely reject the notion that this is an appropriate definition of risk for individuals!!

-### Alternative?
+### Alternative

 Based on my early experience in Decision Analysis (yes, 30+ years ago but the concepts are evergreen), I define risk as `the probability that you will (or won't) get the outcome you want at the time you want it`.
 That sounds rather simplistic and in some ways it is.
 However, when we apply this to personal investing (particular vis-a-vis retirement funding) it's a fundamentally different perspective than just thinking about how volatile the price of an asset is.

 Let's do a thought experiment.
 You're 25 years old and want to start investing your IRA/401k for your retirement in 40 years.
 You can pick between two assets to invest in (an asset being anything you can purchase that you *hope* goes up in value):

-- Asset 1 is expected to return about 5% per year on a long-term average and will only change in price at most 30% per year, ie. the maximum it might go *up* or *down* in a volatile year is 30%.
+* Asset 1 is expected to return about 5% per year on a long-term average and will only change in price at most 30% per year, ie. the maximum it might go *up* or *down* in a volatile year is 30%.

-- Asset 2 is expected to return about 10% per year on a long-term average but is might go up or down by 50% in *any given year*.
+* Asset 2 is expected to return about 10% per year on a long-term average but is might go up or down by 50% in *any given year*.

 In modern finance, Asset 2 is considered significantly more "risky" than Asset 1 (and thus, will have all the various warnings and signatures required to "make sure you know what you're getting into")